-"Your first offer should be just this side of crazy, as opposed to that side of crazy."
+Your first offer should be just this side of crazy, as opposed to that side of crazy.
 (Galinsky & Schweitzer, 2015)

 Negotiators everywhere have to decide.
 How ambitious should my first offer be?
-The first-offer conundrum is identifying "this side of crazy" versus "that side of crazy" (see 1, p.252).
-On the one hand, many studies (2, 3) show that ambitious first offers help negotiators claim value as they favorably anchor the counterpart (e.g., 2, 4, 5-7), thus causing lower final prices for buyers or higher final prices for sellers.
+The first-offer conundrum is identifying "this side of crazy" versus "that side of crazy" (see ref.
+1, p.
+252).
+On the one hand, many studies (2, 3) show that ambitious first offers help negotiators claim value as they favorably anchor the counterpart (e.g., refs.
+2, 4-7), thus causing lower final prices for buyers or higher final prices for sellers.
 First offers anchor negotiations by making anchor-consistent information selectively accessible (5, 8), or by causing recipients to insufficiently adjust their counteroffers away from the anchor (9-12).
-On the other hand, some studies (fewer than 15, see 13, 14) have shown an opposing effect.
+On the other hand, some studies (fewer than 15, see refs.
+13 and 14) have shown an opposing effect.
 Ambitious offers can increase the risk of impasses, i.e., no deal whatsoever (13, 15-17).
-Overly ambitious first offers on "that side of crazy" upset the counterpart (18, chapter 9), destroy trust (19), violate "appropriate" negotiation behavior (20), and cause offence, thus increasing the impasse risk (15).
+Overly ambitious first offers on "that side of crazy" upset the counterpart [(18), chapter 9], destroy trust (19), violate "appropriate" negotiation behavior (20), and cause offense, thus increasing the impasse risk (15).

-To understand this first-offer conundrum, we first reviewed negotiation guidebooks and peer-reviewed articles1, consulted 35 expert negotiation scholars with an average of 12.88 years of experience (SD = 7.98), and searched the literature for advice from practicing professionals.
-Strong consensus emerged that negotiators should "open ambitiously, but not too ambitiously" (see Table S1 in Supplementary Online Materials [SOM]).
+To understand this first-offer conundrum, we first reviewed negotiation guidebooks and peer-reviewed articles, consulted 35 expert negotiation scholars with an average of 12.88 years of experience (SD = 7.98), and searched the literature for advice from practicing professionals.
+Strong consensus emerged that negotiators should "open ambitiously, but not too ambitiously" (SI Appendix, Table S1).
 However, the line between "this and that side of crazy" continues to remain largely unclear.
 When is a first offer too ambitious?
 The negotiation experts we asked advised buyers to make first offers ranging from 15% to 100% of the seller's list price (M = 59.94%), with an SD = 23.74%.
-Currently, negotiators need to rely on academic advice that is, at times, unclear and vague (Table S1, #3, #9-11), void of empirical evidence (#1-2, #4-7, #12-13), and potentially even conflicting (#11, #14).
+Currently, negotiators need to rely on academic advice that is, at times, unclear and vague (SI Appendix, Table S1, #3, #9-11), void of empirical evidence (#1-2, #4-7, #12-13), and potentially even conflicting (#11, #14).